Stará Bystrica: Astronomical clock

-During the reconstruction of the town square, an astronomical clock was built in the municipality; it was completed in 2009.
+During the reconstruction of the town square, the Stará Bystrica astronomical clock was built in the municipality; it was completed in 2009.

 The astronomical clock has the shape of a stylized form of Our Lady of Sorrows, patron of Slovakia; it has been described as the largest wooden statue of Slovakia.
 Its exterior is decorated by statues of important figures from Slovakia's history: Prince Pribina, King Svatopluk, Anton Bernolák, Ľudovít Štúr, Milan Rastislav Štefánik, Andrej Hlinka.
 Each hour, statuettes of saints connected with Slovakia appear: Cyril, Methodius, Andrew-Zorard, Benedict, Gorazd, Bystrík and Adalbert.
 The bells of the clock carry the names Sv.
 Juraj (St. George) and Riečnická Madona (Our Lady of Riečnica); the first is rung to indicate the time, the second accompanies the saints.

 The astronomical part of the clock consists of an astrolabe displaying the astrological signs, positions of the Sun and Moon, and the lunar phases.
 The clock is controlled by computer using DCF77 signals.